Rayhaneh-Einollahi/Rayhaneh-Einollahi/README.md

 🤔 **I’m interested in:** Algorithms, Graph Theory and Compiler Design.

+`What if we dared to dream bigger than our destiny?🎈

 💡 **I’m looking to collaborate on:** Projects that involve complex algorithm design, language processing, or applying formal methods to real-world problems.